By Craig Neil

 20. Mary Queen of Scots is arguably the most famous Scot to have ever lived and the story of her life has been immortalized in countless books and movies.

-21. As one of the greatest inventors of the 19th-century, Alexander Graham Bell is best known for the telephone, but many people don’t know that he was also a genuis engineer and scientist who made groundbreaking discoveries in the fields of optical communications and aeronautics.
+21. As one of the greatest inventors of the 19th century, Alexander Graham Bell is best known for the telephone, but many people don’t know that he was also a genius engineer and scientist who made groundbreaking discoveries in the fields of optical communications and aeronautics.

 Bell was born in South Charlotte Street in Edinburgh where he lived with his father who taught elocution to the deaf along with his mother who was almost deaf.

 From an early age he developed a fascination with the science of sound but although he made remarkable scientific discoveries throughout his life he didn’t manage to graduate from high school and his reports from the Royal High School in Edinburgh showed that he was actually a rather lacklustre student.

 Although he moved to Canada in 1870 he returned to his home city many times during his life and was made a Freeman of Edinburgh in 1920.